daschub/hsro-inf-prg3.github.io/10ln-threads.md

 This allows communication but at the same time introduces risks.

 From your operating systems class, you may already know that there are _user_ and _system_ (or _kernel_) level threads.
-In Java, threads are typically _user level_, since you work with the `java.lang.Thread` API (and the JVM) rather than directly with the operating system.
+In Java, threads are technically _user level_, since you work with the `java.lang.Thread` API (and the JVM) rather than directly with the operating system.
 For the JVM, however, threads are typically implemented as _kernel level_ threads, to get the best performance; the VM translates the threading instructions into operations native to your operating system.

-## Examples
+### Examples

 Multi-threaded programming is ubiquitous in modern applications:
 - browser: loading multiple resources at a time using concurrent connections